SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Introduction

-\textbf{Thirdly, granular uncertainty estimation for long-form generations remains challenging}.
-Although existing semantic UQ methods have made notable progress in short-form settings where generations typically consist of one or two sentences \cite{kadavath2022language, kuhnsemantic,farquhar2024detecting,han2024semantic,nikitin2024kernel}, real-world LLM applications predominantly involve long-form generations that interleave numerous true or false claims.
-Recent works \cite{manakul2023selfcheckgpt,wangself,mohri2024language,min2023factscore} have begun to evaluate the factual accuracy of individual claim outputs based on the concept of self-consistency \cite{manakul2023selfcheckgpt}.
-However, they rely purely on heuristic sample-and-count techniques, which fail to capture more sophisticated semantic relationships between claims and responses.
+Despite its success, SE and its subsequent extensions \citep{nikitin2024kernel,QiuM24,LiSYJCCR25} suffer from key limitations.
+First, they fail to capture the inherent semantic structure that defines the organizational principle of LLM semantic space \citep{li2024survey}.
+As illustrated in part 2 of Figure~\ref{fig:SeSE-sentence}, semantic spaces are often hierarchically organized, with substructures recursively containing sub-substructures.
+According to the ``Compositional Similarity'' principle \citep{boiman2006similarity}, identifying this hierarchical substructures of semantic spaces can contribute to more precise uncertainty estimates, as differences between substructures could help distinguish superficially similar semantic spaces.
+Second, while current semantic UQ methods have progressed in short-form settings where generations typically consist of one or two sentences \citep{farquhar2024detecting,nikitin2024kernel,QiuM24,LiSYJCCR25}, they often lack sufficient granularity for real-world applications in which LLMs often generate long-form paragraphs comprising interwoven true and false claims.
+Recent works \citep{manakul2023selfcheckgpt,mohri2024language,zhang-etal-2024-luq,jiang2024graph} have begun to quantify claim-level uncertainty based on the concept of self-consistency \citep{manakul2023selfcheckgpt}.
+However, they primarily rely on heuristic sample-and-count techniques, which offer limited interpretability and fail to capture fine-grained semantic dependencies between claims and responses.